 - Weight loss

-Without treatment, a life-threatening ‘Addisonian crisis’ (or adrenal crisis) may occur.
-The cat collapses in a state of shock.
+Without treatment, a life-threatening Addisonian crisis (or adrenal crisis) may occur, where the cat collapses in a state of shock.
 This is a medical emergency and requires immediate veterinary treatment.

-Sodium (salt) may need to be added to the diet.
+- Sodium (salt) added to the diet.

 For Addisonian crisis your cat will require: